 In 1950, attorney Aaron “Arie” Cooper joined the partnership, which then became known as Friedland Hart & Cooper.
-David Bernard Novis who was articled at the firm, subsequently became a partner and retired as senior partner in 1999 and is now a consultant at the practice until he passed away in 2016.
+David Bernard Novis who was articled at the firm, subsequently became a partner, retired as senior partner in 1999 and was a consultant at the practice until he passed away in 2016.

 Mr. Justice Roger Botha Cleaver was a partner in the practice from 1962 to 1996, and served for many years as a member of the Transvaal Law Society and, on more than one occasion, as President of the Society.
 In 1997 he became the first Pretoria attorney to be elevated to the Bench and served as a Judge in the Cape Provincial Division until his retirement in 2012.